zwets/zwets.github.io/_notes/nano-cookbook.md

 ## Reads QC

+We are now at the stage where we have one reads file per sample, and ready to do QC on those.

 ### Metrics

 The go-to tool for reads QC is still `FastQC`, even if it shows its age (and crashes on large numbers of long reads).
-I'll be happy to replace it by a better alternative.
+I'll be happy to replace it by a better alternative, suggestions are welcome.

 Installing FastQC

     sudo apt install fastqc

-Possibly MultiQC includes reads metrics now?
+I have not checked, but conceivably MultiQC does reads metrics now?
 At any rate, highly recommended to bring together QC outputs from multiple tools into a single report:

     sudo apt install multiqc